Lavender Fields (TV series)

-Lavender Fields is a 2024 Philippine action drama television series created by ABS-CBN Studios and produced by Dreamscape Entertainment.
+Lavender Fields is a Philippine action drama television series produced by Dreamscape Entertainment.
 Directed by Emmanuel Q. Palo and Jojo A. Saguin, it stars Jodi Sta.
 Maria in the title role, together with Janine Gutierrez and Jericho Rosales.
 The series aired on Kapamilya Channel's Primetime Bida evening block from September 2, 2024 to January 17, 2025, with a total of 2 seasons and 100 episodes.

-Premise

-Jasmin Flores was enjoying an idyllic life in her mountain hometown, but a brush with a mysterious man tied to a criminal empire took it all away.
-Now she is out for revenge with a new identity.